InfyniteHeap/gridcore/README.md

-> This crate is under development.
+> This project is under development.

 # gridcore

-The core of Grid Craft Launcher, yet is not limited to that!
+The core implementation of Grid Craft Launcher, yet not limited to that!

+You can choose either directly using it as a command line program, or integrating it into to your project as a dependency!

 ## Features